laurajunco/angular/README.md

 - We can create components from the CLI
 - `ng generate component servers` or  `ng g c servers`
 - This will create all the base files needed for a new component

+### 7. Working with Component Templates
+- A component must always have a template.
+It can be templateUrl or just Template
+- in template we just write the html code inside de TypeScript Component